 I hugged the silver medallist yesterday at the Stony Mountain on Ice Competition.

-As I stood on the top of the podium, before the gold medal was strung around my neck, I embraced my competitor and said, “Thank you.”
+Before the gold medal was strung around my neck, I embraced my competitor and said, “Thank you.”

 Those words probably left her baffled.

 In 1989, I won the Interlake Interpretive Competition.
 Music was chosen by the host committee – in this case the Selkirk Skating Club.
 On ice, we listened to the tunes twice.
 Then you’d hear the music a third time just before you skated, while waiting in the wings.
 Today, interpretive is called improv, and artistic is called interpretive.
 On the fly verses choreographed.

 However, in Selkirk, there was an issue.
 The Selkirk SC didn’t have a podium, and I was awarded my gold medal on the ice, literally.
 In my adolescent skating career, I never won another gold medal in singles.

 The 2016 Stony Mountain on Ice competition was important to me.
 It was my return to competition, and I wanted to stand on the top of the podium.
 I’m sure few people enter the Epilepsy Monitoring Unit and inform their doctor, “I have a competition on April 2nd, and I’m not missing it.”